ZaidRazaKhan/LargeFileProcessorDemo/LargeFileProcessor/README.md

 How to run
 go to the Main directory
 run :
-    make build;
+1. make build;
-    make clean;
+2. make clean;
-    make setup;
+3. make setup;

-        You will have to change the ip and gdrive id in the test of the Driver.py file line #14-#15 You can get it by running below command in the terminal : docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' ProductDBServer Now run :
+You will/may have to change the ip and gdrive id in the test of the Driver.py file line #14-#15 You can get it by running below command in the terminal :

+1. docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' ProductDBServer

+Now run :
-    docker build -t large-file-processor-image:1 ./LargeFileProcessor
+1. docker build -t large-file-processor-image:1 ./LargeFileProcessor
-    docker run -it  large-file-processor-image:1 ;
+2. docker run -it  large-file-processor-image:1 ;
-    make test;
+3. make test;

 Over all structure